 Dried fruit will boost your low blood sugar during or after physical activity.
-It will also amp up your vitamin intake and add that desired sweetness.
+It will also boost your vitamin intake and add that desired sweetness.
 Use dried fruit that isn't coated in sugar and is ideally unsulfured.

 Granola will add extra crunch to your mix, bulk it up, and provide additional fiber and carbohydrates for energy.
 We absolutely love our range of granolas, and we are 100% sure you will too!

-Feel free to add a handful of your favorite treats, such as pieces of dark chocolate, popcorn, pretzels, or coconut.
+Feel free to add a handful of your favorite treats, such as pieces of dark chocolate, carob chips, popcorn, pretzels, or coconut.
 Just remember that portion control we talked about ;-)

 Is trail mix good for losing weight?

-But instead, enjoyed in small portions as a snack for a quick energy boost or to damper your hunger until your next big meal.
+But instead, enjoy it in small portions as a snack for a quick energy boost or to dampen your hunger until your next big meal.